Floppie209/Amiga2000-remake/README.md

 Changed some footprints and cleaned up the pcb a little.
 New gerbers are uploaded

+Update 27-8-2019:
+I was pointed out that on the original board D15 of the isa slots was not terminated properly.
+On the original board this is the case.
+It is fixed in version 1.6 of the board.
+If you are not using the isa slots than version 1.5 works fine.
+Anyway I uploaded a 1.6 version of the board together with the gerber files.

 The board is now fully working.
 I rest my case